MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-06-open-ai.md

 ms.service: mesh
 author: vtieto
 ms.author: vinnietieto
-ms.date: 5/28/2024
+ms.date: 6/3/2024
 ms.topic: Tutorial
 keywords: Microsoft Mesh, getting started, Mesh 201, tutorial, GitHub, WebSlates, web, cloud scripting, AI, Azure AI, artificial intelligence
 ---

 # Mesh 201 Tutorial Chapter 6: Get answers to questions using Azure OpenAI

-In this chapter, we move on to the fifth and final station where where you'll learn how to implement Azure OpenAI as an AI assistant.
+In this chapter, we move on to the fifth and final station where you'll learn how to implement an Azure OpenAI-based virtual assistant or "chatbot".
 Note that you could use any AI service you want here (for example, Copilot Studio).
 Keeping with the theme of searching for a location for a wind farm, the AI assistant will be customized to answer wind farm-related questions.

 ## Setting up for this station